ferherque/ferherque/README.md

 - 💻 Currently searching for a job.

-- 🔭 Always open to learning new things.
+- 🔭 Always open to learn new things.

-- ⚡ I love videogames, programming and sports.
+- ⚡ I love videogames, programming and sports in general.

 <h3 align="center">👨‍💻 Languages and Tools</h3>